zachmccabe/zachmccabe.github.io/just_ask.md

 I can admit that I'm embarrassed when I ask a dumb question.
 Aren't you?

 Sometimes I have to ask a dumb question.
 I just have to!
-But – surprisingly – I've learned that I get great answers when I ask a dumb question.
+Surprisingly, I've learned that I get great answers when I ask a dumb question.
 These questions are more than an awkward necessity.
 They are also helpful tools you can use to unstick confusing conversations.

 Maybe "dumb" questions aren't so dumb after all?